paul-mcnamee/blog-next/posts/unity-game-hail-bounce.md

 ## Debugging Android

 1. Connect your phone to your computer and make sure the phone is set to debug mode.
 See instructions [here](https://developer.android.com/studio/debug/dev-options) if you are not sure how to do that.
-2. Locate the SDK (this is installed by unity by default). <kbd>Edit -> Preferences -> External Tools -> Android</kbd> In the android section, if the checkmark for "Android SDK Tools Installed with Unity (recommended)" is selected, then your SDK will be located somewhere similar to time:<kbd>C:/Program Files/Unity/Hub/Editor/2019.3.0a6/Editor/Data/PlaybackEngines/AndroidPlayer/SDK</kbd>
+1. Locate the SDK (this is installed by unity by default). `Edit -> Preferences -> External Tools -> Android` In the android section, if the checkmark for "Android SDK Tools Installed with Unity (recommended)" is selected, then your SDK will be located somewhere similar to time: `C:/Program Files/Unity/Hub/Editor/2019.3.0a6/Editor/Data/PlaybackEngines/AndroidPlayer/SDK`
-3. Navigate to the SDK and locate the "monitor.bat" file and run it, this will open the android device monitor which we can use to see the logs from the application we are creating.
+1. Navigate to the SDK and locate the "monitor.bat" file and run it, this will open the android device monitor which we can use to see the logs from the application we are creating.

 ## Building Android

 With unity the process here is pretty easy fortunately.
 Most of this is not required unless you actually want to publish your game on the android play store, which I will get into later.
 Here is what you need to do for setting up the android build:

-1. There are some things you will want to configure before publishing the app to the store which can be found in <kbd>file -> build settings</kbd>.
+1. There are some things you will want to configure before publishing the app to the store which can be found in `file -> build settings`.
 1. After selecting Android from the list of platforms, click switch platform if it is not already selected.
-1. Select <kbd>Plyer Settings</kbd> and go through all of the items on the right.
-At a minimum, fill in the Company Name, Product name, and the package name under <kbd>Other Settings</kbd>.
+1. Select `Plyer Settings` and go through all of the items on the right.
+At a minimum, fill in the Company Name, Product name, and the package name under `Other Settings`.
-1. After you are done with those settings, close the player settings and under the previous screen, <kbd>Build Settings</kbd>, to the right of <kbd>Run Settings</kbd>, select your device, if you do not see it immediately then click refresh.
+1. After you are done with those settings, close the player settings and under the previous screen, `Build Settings`, to the right of `Run Settings`, select your device, if you do not see it immediately then click refresh.
 1. Click build and run.

-The build will output a file with the <kbd>.aab</kbd> extension.
+The build will output a file with the `.aab` extension.
 This is useful later when we will publish it to the play store.
-If you want to extract the <kbd>.apk</kbd> manually you can do that.
+If you want to extract the `.apk` manually you can do that.

 ### Extracting the .apk (optional)

 This portion is not necessary, but you can have some friends try it out if they know how to manually install .apk files on their device, they will need to allow installs from outside sources on their device before attempting to install it though.

-1. Go to the location where you saved the <kbd>.aab</kbd> file from the previous build
+1. Go to the location where you saved the `.aab` file from the previous build
 1. You can run bundletool.jar which is used to manipulate app bundles.
 You can download it here.
-1. Run the tool in command line via java <kbd>java -jar bundletool.jar build-apks --bundle=<YOUR_AP_BUNDLE_NAME>.aab --output=<YOUR_AP_BUNDLE_NAME>.apks</kbd>
+1. Run the tool in command line via java `java -jar bundletool.jar build-apks --bundle=<YOUR_AP_BUNDLE_NAME>.aab --output=<YOUR_AP_BUNDLE_NAME>.apks`
-1. This will create a <kbd>.apks</kbd> bundle which contains the apk you can install on other devices.
+1. This will create a `.apks` bundle which contains the apk you can install on other devices.
 Open the .apks archive with some archive explorer, I prefer [7zip](https://www.7-zip.org/download.html).
-You will find the apk in the standalones folder named <kbd>standalone-armeabi_v7a.apk</kbd>.
+You will find the apk in the standalones folder named `standalone-armeabi_v7a.apk`.

 ## Serving Ads with AdMob